Tyler Real Estate

 To any parent considering a move, education is, of course, a prime concern.
 Tyler, Texas boasts great neighborhoods including The Woods and Hollytree with a wide array of educational facilities, including both public and private primary and secondary schools, as well as hosting college and university level institutions.
 The city is home to seventeen public elementary schools, and six public middle schools.
-Its two public high schools are Robert E. Lee High and John Tyler High.
+Its two public high schools are Tyler Legacy High School and Tyler High School.

-Private schools include All Saints Episcopal School, St. Gregory Cathedral School, Bishop Thomas K. Gorman Regional Catholic Middle and High School, Grace Community School, the Good Shepherd School, the Good Shepherd Reformed Episcopal School, East Texas Christian Academy, King’s Academy Christian School, Christian Heritage School, All Saints Episcopal School, and Seventh-Day Adventist Church School.
+Private schools include All Saints Episcopal School, St. Gregory Cathedral School, Bishop Thomas K. Gorman Regional Catholic Middle and High School, Grace Community School, the Good Shepherd School, the Good Shepherd Reformed Episcopal School, The Brook Hill School, King’s Academy Christian School, Christian Heritage School, All Saints Episcopal School, and Seventh-Day Adventist Church School.

 In addition, the city is home to two campuses affiliated with the University of Texas: the University of Texas at Tyler, and the University of Texas Health Center at Tyler.
 Tyler Junior College and Texas College are the two remaining institutions of higher education.

 Tyler’s ten largest employers include the East Texas Medical Center, Walmart, Trinity Mother Frances Health System, Trane Inc., Carrier Corporation, Suddenlink Communications, Tyler Independent School District, Brookshire Grocery Company, the University of Texas at Tyler, and Tyler Junior College.